SDHCAL/SDHCAL_ILD_prod/README.md

 * SoftwareVersions
   * ddsimVersion : the ddsim version to use when using ILCDirac.
 To know which versions are available, run `dirac-ilc-show-software`
   * slurm\_ilcsoftVersion : the ilcsoft version to use when using slurm.
 The ilcsoft directory is defined as `/cvmfs/ilc.desy.de/sw/<slurm_ilcsoftVersion>/`
+  * ilcsoftBaseDir : optional parameters to overload the ilcsoft directory.
+If present, the ilcsoft directory is defined as `<ilcsoftBaseDir>/<slurm_ilcsoftVersion>/`
   * ILDConfigVersion : the ILDConfig version to use.
     * For ILCDirac, run `dirac-ilc-show-software` to know which version are available
     * For slurm, the ILDConfig version will be in `/cvmfs/ilc.desy.de/sw/ILDConfig/<ILDConfigVersion>/`
+    * For slurm, if the ilcsoftBaseDir parameter is present, then the ILDConfig version will be in `<ilcsoftBaseDir>/ILDConfig/<ILDConfigVersion>/`
 * jobParameters
   * NumberOfEventsPerJob : the number of events per job.
   * NumberOfJobsPerPoint : the number of job to run per set of parameters.
 Forr a given set of parameters, this corresponds to the number of produced files.
 Each file will contain NumberOfEventsPerJob events.